 Magnesium in Our Food

 Once upon a time, our soil contained much more magnesium.
 Unfortunately, modern agriculture has stripped this essential mineral from the ground.
+Processed foods are even worse when it comes to magnesium content.

 Fortunately, organically grown produce has been shown to have up to 29% more magnesium.
 To get enough magnesium in your diet, make sure you eat plenty of green leafy vegetables, especially spinach, nuts, seeds, and legumes every day.
 To see a breakdown of which foods contain the most magnesium click here.